Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 Appraisal, inspection, attorney, title: $5,000–$10,000 average

-Solution: Compare lenders + negotiate seller credits
+Solution: compare options across a network of lenders + negotiate seller credits

 3. Property Taxes